rottytooth/VelatoPy/README.md

 ### 1. Generate Program from Converter (`Tools/generate_from_converter.py`)

-Demonstrates how to use `velato_converter` to create a complete "Hello, World!" program.
+Demonstrates how to use `velato_note_suggestion_tool` to create a complete "Hello, World!" program.

 ### 2. Generate Sheet Music (`Tools/lilypond_mid_and_pdf.py`)